vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

     exit
     </copy>
     ````
-    You can see that the In-Memory SCAN  is used.
+    You can see that the In-Memory SCAN  is used even when there is a INDEX on lo_orderkey.
 In fact, INMEMORY replaces multiple indexes on the Database.
     This not only speeds up Query with fewer indexes, but also improve DML and load performance due to fewer indexes.

     ![](images/num6.png)